peloe1/deep-learning/README.txt

 # Deep Learning Course Exercises - My Solutions

-This repository contains my solutions to the exercises from the Deep Learning course.
+This repository contains my solutions to the exercises from the course "Deep Learning" at Aalto University.